Knowledge & Compassion

 Wellness Testing & Screening

-The earlier cancer is detected, often the easier it can be to treat and cure.
-Therefore, early detection is key to improving survival.
+Early detection is key to improving survival for patients diagnosed with cancer.
+The earlier cancer is found, the easier it is to treat and cure.
 We are proud to offer many options that help detect cancer and save lives:

 Patient & Support Services

-Valley Medical Center offers patients and their families vital support to provide HOPE and needed guidance and information:
+Valley Medical Center offers patients and their families vital support, guidance and information:

-- Cancer Resource Center provided in partnership by Valley Medical Center and the American Cancer Society, the CRC provides important programs and services free of charge, such as: Making Strides Against Cancer; Wig, Hat and Turban Bank; Look Good, Feel Better; Reach to Recovery; Road to Recovery; and a free 24-hour Resource Hotline
+- The Cancer Resource Center, managed by the American Cancer Society, provides important programs and services free of charge, such as: Wig, Hat and Turban Bank; Look Good, Feel Better; Reach to Recovery; Road to Recovery; literature; and a free 24-hour, seven day a week Resource Hotline at 800.227.2345, option 1

-- Oncology Social Worker and Financial Counselors assist with answering important questions and providing valuable support
+- An Oncology Social Worker and Financial Counselors assist with providing valuable support and answering important questions

 - Valley Medical Center houses a Lymphedema Clinic, as well as a fully-equipped Fitness Center